 Unlike the old times, editing PDF documents has become an easy task for most people.
 There are even online platforms that help you make edits in your document.
 However, if you are someone who prefers working on documents with precision and control, you need a PDF editor software itself.

 - Preview, the built-in document/image opener in macOS, is the best free PDF editor for Mac.
-Because it is a native Apple software, you can expect state-of-the-art performance and reasonable control.
+It is a native Apple software, and you can expect state-of-the-art performance and reasonable control.
 Preview is also great when it comes to annotating and signing PDF documents.
 Nevertheless, it does not offer page editing or features like OCR.

 - Adobe Acrobat Pro, the quite popular PDF software, still reigns the throne of the most powerful PDF editor.
 If you are looking for an extraordinary level of control and syncing with other Adobe products, Acrobat Pro is an effective solution for most people.
-Compared to the likes of PDFelement, however, Acrobat Pro is very expensive.
+However, Acrobat Pro is very expensive.

 What Is PDF Editor for Mac?

-As the name says, a PDF editor allows you to make changes to any PDF document.
+The PDF editor allows you to make changes to any PDF document.
 Without such a tool, you have to convert the PDF into something like .DOC and convert it again after editing the content.
-Even while doing so, you may encounter problems with fonts, structures, and attachments.
+While doing so, you may encounter problems with fonts, structures, and attachments.
 PDF editors are now the perfect solution for all these problems.

-For Mac users, the PDF editor becomes even more of a necessity, especially if you don’t have a handy Word processor with you.
+For Mac users, the PDF editor becomes even more of a necessity, especially if you don’t have a handy Word processor.
 As we said, there is a pre-built tool for PDF annotation, but that’s not for everyone.